 Pulmonology/pulmonary is a lung specialty clinic where the providers evaluate your lungs, breathing issues and respiratory disorders.

 Where is the Pulmonology and Sleep Clinic located?

-We are located on the fourth floor of the Healthy Communities Building, which is next to the Consortium Office Building near the pond.
-Our address is 3900 Ambassador Drive.
+We are located on the first floor of the Alaska Pacific Medical Building, which is located next to the University Lake Springhill Suites hotel.
+Our address is 3976 University Lake Drive, Suite 100.